Having more free time on my hands, I’ve been thinking of starting a woodworking business in my garage.

 Conclusion

 The easiest side business might just be affiliate marketing.
-You can do it anywhere, anytime with next to NO money and it’s very flexible.
+You can do it anywhere, anytime, with next to NO money, around your schedule in nearly any niche, and can have a TON of fun.

 I hope this post on woodworking was helpful, bye for now.